paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-04-14-away_to_galway.markdown

 After checking in to my hotel, I walked along the River Corrib towards the [cathedral][5].
 This dominant feature of the city is a relatively recent addition, only completed in 1965.
 I ventured inside as the sunlight pierced though its many stained glass windows, their colourful light illuminating the otherwise grey stone columns.

-I'm not sure when Galway first came to mind as a destination -- I'm sure Ed Sheeran's latest [focus-grouped ditty][3] subconsciously played its part -- but [photos from across the Connemara region][4] intrigued me, and I soon wanted to contribute more images to this collection.
-It was photos from nearby Salthill that really caught my attention, so I decided to spend the evening walking along its promenade.
+I'm not sure when Galway first came to mind as a destination -- I'm sure Ed Sheeran's latest [focus-grouped ditty][3] subconsciously played its part -- but [photos from across the Connemara region][4] intrigued me, and I soon wanted to contribute more to this collection.
+It was images from nearby Salthill that really caught my attention, so I decided to spend the evening walking along its promenade.

 {% include figure.html
   src="2017/05/salthill_diving_tower.jpg"